zam7/CoastalEngineering/Lab_2.md

 ## $u_{max}$ and $w_{max}$
 ## Experimental
 First, the velocity amplitude $A$ was found by sorting the absolute values of the data.
 The mean of the largest 10% of data was chosen.
+This velocity amplitude is the experimental maximum velocities found for each z-elevation analyzed.

 ```python
 z = np.array([-0.075, -0.1, -0.125, -0.175])
 uA_amp_75 = 0.07482475